Civil Rights Data Collection (CRDC)

 Why should I be interested in the CRDC and what data is collected?

-The CRDC collects information about students in public schools, including enrollment, educational services and outcomes, disaggregated by race/ethnicity, sex, limited English proficiency and disability.
+The CRDC collects an assortment of information about students and educational programs in public schools, including enrollment, educational services and outcomes, disaggregated by race/ethnicity, sex, limited English proficiency and disability.

 Where do I go to get more information?